 Japanese women do embrace the use of makeup and purchase cosmetics for the betterment of their appearance and skin.
-It is a widely held beauty practice throughout Japan.
-The artful covering of blemishes and imperfections is a highly regraded skill among the fairer sex.
+It is a widely held beauty practice throughout Japan as salon supplies Australia.
+The artful covering of blemishes and imperfections is a highly regarded skill among the fairer sex.
 Lightening the skin colour has long been associated with concepts of beauty in oriental cultures.
 Historically, Japanese women painted their faces with a white powder called Oshiro.
 The whiter the face the more beautiful, especially among the aristocracy.
 This beauty trend spread to the common people around the seventeenth century in Japan.

 Beauty Trends in Japan

 Makeup Nippon style sees the applying of makeup as a private, almost intimate, act for the Japanese woman.
 Traditionally noble Japanese women used to blacken their teeth, right up to the late nineteenth century.
 It is fascinating to ruminate upon that fact in light of our recent obsession with very white teeth, here in the west.
 One could write a thesis on the concepts of black and white and how they have impacted upon almost every aspect of human society over the eons.
 Black teeth in Japan were associated with a woman’s married status, somewhat like the European practice of covering or cutting the hair.
 Shaving their eyebrows was another married woman’s practice in Japan.

 Western trends began to catch on in large Japanese cities in the twentieth century, with women applying makeup when they went out in public to events like to the theatre.
 Red, white and black were the only colours used in the cosmetic palette in Japan at this time.
 The striking and, sometimes, severe nature of the culture is reflected in these colour choices.
 Since those heady times, Japanese cosmetics have sought the natural skin tone look, more prevalent across the globe, in recent decades.